GannIntegral/gannintegral.github.io/_posts/2023-12-03-trend-following-trading-strategy.md

 <p>Tailor your approach by selecting a timeframe aligned with your trading objectives.
 Short-term traders may focus on intraday charts, while those with a long-term perspective might prefer daily or weekly charts for a broader view.</p>

 <h3>3.
 Risk Management</h3>
 <p>Establishing a robust risk management plan is crucial for safeguarding your capital.
-This includes setting strategic stop-loss orders and determining position sizes using <a href="https://www.daytrading.ltd/learning/forex-position-sizes-calculator">position sizes calculator</a> that align with your risk tolerance and overall <a href="https://www.daytrading.ltd/learning/best-forex-trading-strategy">trading strategy</a>.</p>
+This includes setting strategic stop-loss orders and determining lot sizes using <a href="https://www.daytrading.ltd/learning/forex-position-sizes-calculator">lot size calculator</a> that align with your risk tolerance and overall <a href="https://www.daytrading.ltd/learning/best-forex-trading-strategy">trading strategy</a>.</p>

 ## Tools and Indicators for Trend Trading
 <h3>1.
 Moving Averages</h3>